 We offer courses in stage design, lighting design, costume design, stage management, theatre management, drafting, crafts for the stage, etc. All theatre majors receive a background in design; students who pursue more advanced design training may also receive the opportunity to design in our Second Stage series.
 Some of our exceptional students have also designed for the mainstage.

-Since many of our faculty are involved in professional theatre, there are also opportunities through them.
 Students that work as interns in professional theatre and take THTR 394: Internship in Theatre can earn 3 hours of credit.

 In addition to our elective courses, there are many opportunities to get hands on training.
 Our Second Stage series offers students chances to direct, design and perform in projects ranging from scenes and workshops to fully-mounted productions.
 For more information, contact us at firstname.lastname@example.org.